SaMuELToLoKo/ESP8266-Temperature-Reader-Thermostat/README.md

 # ESP8266-Temperature-Reader-Thermostat
-Arduino skecth To set Up an ESP8266 to get temperature with a DHT22, this is implemented with the follow sketch https://github.com/SaMuELToLoKo/ESP8266-homebridge-advanced-thermostat.git to get full working your Thermostat based in the plugin homebridge-advanced-thermostat.
+Arduino skecth To set Up an ESP8266 to get temperature with a DHT22, this is implemented with the follow sketch https://github.com/SaMuELToLoKo/ESP8266-homebridge-advanced-thermostat.git

+To get full working your Thermostat based in the plugin homebridge-advanced-thermostat.
 You can find it here. https://github.com/SaMuELToLoKo/homebridge-advanced-thermostat.git

 With this three complements you can build a complete wireless thermostate.